-WASHINGTON AND BALTIMORE — Muna Bhanji, a former global pharmaceutical executive, and Dr. Kurt Newman, president and CEO of Children’s National Hospital in Washington, D.C., have been elected to the Corus International board of directors.
+WASHINGTON AND BALTIMORE — Muna Bhanji, a former global pharmaceutical executive, and Kurt Newman, M.D., president and CEO of Children’s National Hospital in Washington, D.C., have been elected to the Corus International board of directors.

 Bhanji and Newman will serve three-year terms on the Corus board.